udoprog/jpv/README.md

 jpv build
 ```

-After this, you can start the session with:
+After this, you can start the dictionary in the background with.
+This will also
+automatically open up the interface.

 ```
-jpv
+jpv service --background
 ```

 ![Good morning!](gfx/splash.png)